Left Continue shopping

 Currency

-Hormonal and Non-Hormonal Ointments for Skin Conditions and Allergies
+Hormonal and Non-Hormonal Bams for Skin and Sensitivity Conditions

 Skin conditions are among the most common reasons for visiting a dermatologist.
 According to WHO data, 2–10% of adults and 10–30% of children experience atopic dermatitis at some point.
-Mild cases often require only basic care, but for more severe inflammation and itching, topical medications — either hormonal or non-hormonal — are often necessary.
+Mild cases often require only basic care, but for more severe irritation and itching, topical products — either hormonal or non-hormonal — are often necessary.

-These remedies not only address external symptoms but also help regulate the inflammatory processes in the skin.
+These products not only address external discomfort but also help regulate the irritation processes in the skin.
 However, it’s essential to understand when corticosteroids are indicated and when alternatives might suffice.
-Below is an overview of commonly used treatments and safe-use guidelines.
+Below is an overview of commonly used supports and safe-use guidelines.

-When Are Hormonal Ointments Used for Skin Diseases?
+When Are Hormonal Balms Used for Skin Conditions?

-Hormonal ointments are skin problems medicine that contain glucocorticoids — synthetic analogues of hormones naturally produced by the adrenal cortex.
-These medications have strong anti-inflammatory, antiallergic, and antipruritic (anti-itch) effects and are widely used in dermatology to manage both acute and chronic skin conditions.
+Hormonal balms are skin problems products that contain glucocorticoids — synthetic analogues of hormones naturally produced by the adrenal cortex.
+These products have strong soothing, antiallergic, and cooling (anti-itch) effects and are widely used in dermatology to manage both acute and chronic skin conditions.

 body cream